trevarj/advent-of-code/README.md

 I didn't want to spend so much time with a new language, so I just decided on one I've already dabbled with.

+## 2024: Emacs Lisp 
+Trying to have a fun and cozy time.
+Using the great library [dash.el](https://github.com/magnars/dash.el) and not going for efficient solutions until Emacs locks up and crashes.

 ### Thanks
 Thank you to the following people for help and inspiration:
   - [glguy](https://github.com/glguy/advent)